garimasingh2016/MAX-Skeleton/README-template.md

 # IBM Developer Model Asset Exchange: [MODEL NAME]

-> This file contains the README template for a new model for Model Asset Exchange.
-Refer to other published MAX models for examples of how the README components are completed.
-Most sections that need to be updated are either marked in brackets or reference this skeleton repo.
-Some helpful hints are also included in comment blocks like this one.
-Please remember to delete the comment blocks before publishing.

-> Don't forget to update `assets/README.md` and `samples/README.md` as well.

-This repository contains code to instantiate and deploy a [MODEL NAME].
+This repository contains code to instantiate and deploy a Question/Response model.
+Given a body of text (context) about a subject and questions about that subject, the model will answer questions based on the given context.
+The input of this
-[ADD A DESCRIPTION OF THE MODEL HERE - see other MAX models for examples]

-The model is based on the [ADD OPEN SOURCE MODEL]([LINK TO MODEL]).
+The model is based on the [BERT model](https://github.com/google-research/bert).
 The model files are hosted on [IBM Cloud Object Storage]([LINK TO SPECIFIC SOFTLAYER LOCATION]).
 The code in this repository deploys the model as a web service in a Docker container.
 This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/) and the public API is powered by [IBM Cloud](https://ibm.biz/Bdz2XM).